 What Are the Types of Snowflake COUNT Functions?

-Snowflake offers three main flavors of the COUNT function, each with its own special powers.
+Snowflake offers several variants of the COUNT function, each with its own specific use.
 Let's break them down:

 1) Snowflake COUNT(*)